Alaska Sen. Lisa Murkowski to run in 2022; Trump backs rival

 A number of candidates have already filed with the state elections office to appear on the ballot, though no Democrat has yet.

-Lindsay Kavanaugh, executive director of the Alaska Democratic Party, in a statement said Democrats will have a candidate.
+Lindsay Kavanaugh, executive director of the Alaska Democratic Party, said Democrats will have a candidate.

 “Alaskans deserve better than to choose one side of a proxy war between Mitch McConnell’s candidate and Donald Trump’s candidate.
-Democrats reject both of those Republican brands,” she said.
+Democrats reject both of those Republican brands,” she said in a statement.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.